danirus/django-comments-xtd/docs/tutorial.rst

        comments/blog/list.html
        comments/list.html

-Both, django-contrib-comments and django-comments-xtd, provide the last of the list.
-The one in django-comments-xtd includes twitter-bootstrap_ styling.
-Django will use the first template found, which depends on what application is listed first in :setting:`INSTALLED_APPS`, django-comments-xtd in this case.
+Both, django-contrib-comments and django-comments-xtd, provide the last template of the list, ``comments/list.html``.
+The one provided within django-comments-xtd comes with styling based on twitter-bootstrap_.

+Django will use the first template found depending on the order in which applications are listed in :setting:`INSTALLED_APPS`.
+In this tutorial django-comments-xtd is listed first and therefore its ``comment/list.html`` template will be found first.

-Let's modify the ``blog/blog_detail.html`` template to make use of the :ttag:`render_comment_list` tag to add the list of comments.
+Let's modify the ``blog/blog_detail.html`` template to make use of the :ttag:`render_comment_list`.
 Add the following code at the end of the page, before the ``endblock`` tag:

    .. code-block:: html+django